 Conclusion and Resources

-Humanistic therapy is a psychological approach to therapy and counseling that emphasizes a holistic view of individuals, focusing on their personal growth, self-awareness, and self-actualization.
-This therapeutic approach strongly emphasizes the individual’s capacity for self-determination and personal responsibility.
+Humanistic therapy is a psychological approach to psychotherapy and counseling that emphasizes a holistic view of individuals, focusing on their personal growth, self-awareness, and self-actualization.
+This approach strongly emphasizes the individual’s capacity for self-determination and personal responsibility.
 It is rooted in the belief that people inherently possess the potential for positive change and self-improvement.

 Humanistic Therapy in My Practice